Fort Albany First Nation: Transportation

 The community of Fort Albany is accessible by air, water, and the winter road.
 The winter road is used only between January and March.
 Air Creebec provides Fort Albany with daily passenger flights, with connecting flights to Toronto, Montreal and/or other points of travel.
 These arrangements are done in Timmins on Air Creebec, Air Canada, Thunder Airlines, or Bearskin Airlines.

 Fort Albany is also accessible via the waters of James Bay and the Albany River.
 Moosonee Transportation Limited provides barge service, carrying supplies at least once or twice each summer by traveling up and down the coast to each community.
 Freighter canoes can travel from Fort Albany to Calstock and return whenever the water levels are sufficient to make river travel possible.

 During the summer months, people use outboard motors and canoes for other activities, such as hunting, trapping, and fishing.
 During the winter months, skidoos are the main transportation around the community.
 There are pick-up trucks, vans, and all-terrain vehicles owed by both businesses and individuals.

 The winter road was completed in the early spring of 1974.
 It is also used extensively during the winter months.
 This road is maintained by contractors.
 The road links all the surrounding communities, such as Attawapiskat, Moosonee, Moose Factory, and Kashechewan.
 Feasibility studies have recently been undertaken on construction of a permanent all-season road to the communities.
 The project, if undertaken, will entail a "coastal road" connecting the four communities with each other, as well as a road to link the coastal road to the provincial highway system at Fraserdale, Kapuskasing or Hearst.

 In January 2021, the 311-kilometre James Bay Winter Ice Road was under construction, to connect Attawapiskat, Kashechewan, Fort Albany and Moosonee.
 It opened some time in winter 2021 and was said to accept loads up to 50,000 kilograms in weight.
 The road is operated by Kimesskanemenow LP, "a limited partnership between the four communities it connects".

+In December 2021, Ontario's ministers for Northern Development and the Environment committed to exploring the idea of creating an all-season road to connect Fort Albany and other western James Bay communities to the rest of the Ontario highway system.